zulip/zulip/docs/mypy.md

 of doing `import six` and using `six.text_type` for annotation, because `text_type` is used so extensively for type annotations that we don't need to be that verbose.

+Sometimes you'll find that you have to convert strings from one type to another.  `zerver/lib/str_utils.py` has utility functions to help with that.
+It also has documentation (in docstrings) which explains the right way to use them.